About the course

 This is a full-time, one year master’s course.
 You will participate in lectures, seminars, and workshops.
 You will also complete either field work or conduct secondary data analysis for your master's dissertation.
 You will choose a topic for your master's project in discussions with your supervisor.
 Together, the course will provide opportunities for you to deepen your understanding of child development theories and their relevance to decisions about children’s education and well-being.

-Teaching involves a combination of tutor and student input, including various group activities and students’ presentations.
-The pathway-specific core papers are integrated modules on theories of child development, applications and interventions.
-In addition, two core papers in research methods develop students’ understanding of key concepts and principles of educational research design and methodology.
-You will benefit from the expertise available through the Qualitative Methods Hub and the Quantitative Methods Hub at the Department of Education.
+Throughout the course, you will participate in lectures, seminars, and workshops.
+Teaching involves a combination of tutor and student input, including group activities and students’ presentations.
+You will benefit from the expertise available through the Quantitative Methods Hub and the Qualitative Methods Hub at the Department of Education.
 You will also benefit from access to seminars across the wider university.

 The allocation of graduate supervision for this course is the responsibility of the Department of Education.
 This will be done on the basis of the topic of research and the availability of individual supervisors.
 It is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Education.